AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/delegating-subdomains-using-cname.md

 team: PM
 exl-id: 63f65fa1-94c9-42ac-93a7-32d138a0a6a6
 ---
-# Delegate subdomains using CNAME (beta)
+# Delegate subdomains using CNAME

->[!IMPORTANT]
->
-> The use of CNAMEs for subdomain delegation is in beta and subject to frequent updates and modifications without notice.

 To be able to start sending emails or publish landing pages with Adobe Campaign, you must set up a new subdomain.